sebackend/sebackend/README.md

 #### Glad to see you here
 ![Visitors](https://api.visitorbadge.io/api/visitors?path=https%3A%2F%2Fgithub.com%2Fsebackend&label=Visitors&countColor=%23f0b354)

-I am a full-stack software engineer and writer.
-I love programming ❤
+I am a full-stack software developer.

 As a software engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
 That's why I like to make things that make a difference.